wp-plugins/wp-symposium-toolbar/readme.txt

 Donate Link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=3DELJEHZEFGHQ
 Tags: wp-symposium, toolbar, adminbar, bar, navigation, nav-menu, menu, menus, theme, brand, branding, members, membership Requires at least: 3.5
-Tested up to: 3.6.1
+Tested up to: 3.8
-Stable tag: 0.22.0
+Stable tag: 0.23.0
-Version: 0.22.1
+Version: 0.23.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-**Attention, this plugin is currently in a beta phase, aiming at tests and feedback.**

 Customize the WordPress Toolbar the way *you* want...

 This plugin is targetted for WP Symposium sites.
 However, if you're not running a Social Network site but you're willing to customize the Toolbar, you may use this plugin and benefit from its generic per-role settings, its custom menus, as well as its styling settings.
-Give this plugin a try, and let me know what you think.
+Give this plugin a try!

 = In a nutshell =
 When I began this project, I was aiming at primarily providing WP Symposium sites with a little more functionality.
 I needed to ensure WP Symposium is actually activated, and what was initially a safeguard eventually became a feature : WP Symposium Toolbar can function as a stand alone plugin as well as integrate with WP Symposium.
 Looking at the result, I'd like to stress that the scope of the generic options of this plugin by far exceeds those dedicated to WP Symposium sites solely...

 Brand the Toolbar: put your logo over your menu at your colours.
 Gather personal information in one place: in the top right corner of the Toolbar, leaving room in the site for its actual content.
 Determine which information will be displayed in the Toolbar to each role of your site: hide unneeded information to your members, and eventually hide the backend of the site.
-Flexibility in providing navigation from the Toolbar via per role access to custom menus: great for membership sites where you want to have control over who can access which parts of your site, or to welcome your non-logged-in members with a custom Howdy message and login menu.
-Multisite wise: each site of your network can have individual navigation, or your network can function as though it is one big site, sharing the same links.
-And on top of all this, style the Toolbar beyond the limits of your imagination: colours, gradients, shadow, fonts can all be changed from the Styles settings page, which by the way has a nice real-time preview mode for you to play with the styling before actually saving...
+Provide navigation from the Toolbar via per role access to custom menus: control which roles can access which parts of your site, welcome your non-logged-in members with a custom Howdy message and login menu, etc.  Multisite wise: each site of your network can have individual links and styles, or your network can function as though it is one big site.
+On top of all this, style the Toolbar beyond the limits of your imagination: colours, gradients, shadow, fonts can all be changed from the Styles settings page, which by the way has a nice real-time preview mode for you to play with the styling before actually saving...

 You are no longer bound to showing to your members information you don't want them to see.
 You are no longer bound to using just a theme navbar for navigating your site, or network of sites.
 You are no longer bound to displaying that dark bar that doesn't fit with the overall look of your site.
 You are no longer bound to configuring several plugins to make the Toolbar at your wishes.

+My warm thanks go to Louis, my friend at [Central Geek](http://centralgeek.com), for his help in specifying and testing the plugin.
+He's always been available with wise advices whenever I was needing them, so that WPS Toolbar is as much his plugin as it is mine.

 Now the usual bulleted list of features...